 Students in the class have a range of learning needs.
 These include needs relating to communication, social interaction, self-regulation and anxiety.
 Many of the class have a diagnosis of autism.
 The students in group 2 have a lovely mix of personalities and a variety of interests which include tv shows, art, make-up, lego, dogs, the army, gaming, music, building and fixing.
 The students are engaging and fun.
 They like to share their experiences and knowledge with each other and do so with the confidence they will be shown interest and respect.

-There are 3 members of staff in Group 2.
-They are Susan Porter (teacher), Lisa Norris (Teaching Assistant) and Katie Sewell (Teaching Assistant).
+There are 2 members of staff in Atlantis.
+They are Andy Craze (Teacher), Lisa Norris (Teaching Assistant) and Ethan Blackwell (Teaching Assistant).

 The students access the curriculum in various areas of the Academy.
 The timetabled lessons include Maths, English, Science, Computing, E-safety, Art, Music, P.E. and PSE.
 In addition, they also access a Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
 In Employment lessons students are either working on landscaping, catering or supporting in the community.

 Our reward system is based on developing character strengths and encourages intrinsic motivation.

 The first half hour of every day is tutor time.
 As students arrive they check in using Zones of Regulation so staff know how they are feeling and can identify if students need to talk.
-During the rest of the session there are activities which either support students’ reading, writing, numeracy, social skills or knowledge of the world around them.
+During the rest of the session there are activities which either support students’ reading, SRE, humanities subjects, numeracy, social skills or knowledge of the world around them.
 These activities help students work towards the targets set at their last EHCP review meeting.
 On Monday mornings Atlantis participate in an assembly.